stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 * interpret and use results (being able to understand the above)
 * present results (a report, plot, interactive data visualization)

-And everything done in a reproducible way - so other can interact with your code, or even run it on a server.
-Depending on the job, there may be more emphasis or one part or the other.
+And everything needs to be done in a reproducible way - so others can interact with your code, or even run it on a server.
+Depending on the job, there may be more emphasis on one part or the other.
-Or even look at [this tweet](https://twitter.com/JennyBryan/status/688866722980364289) - while humorous, showing a balanced list of typical skills and activities of a data scientist:
+Or even look at [this tweet](https://twitter.com/JennyBryan/status/688866722980364289) - while humorous, it shows a balanced list of typical skills and activities of a data scientist:

 ![a data scientist should be able to (by Joel Grus)](/imgs/2016-03-15-a-data-scientist-should.png)